ychbily/minitalk/README.md

 ```
 ## Contributing
 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

+## Acknowledgments

+Completed as part of the curriculum at [1337 School](https://1337.ma/) in Khouribga, Morocco, achieving a perfect score of 125/125.